 The unique blend of research papers from an academic or R&D perspective was combined very effectively with practical solution papers usually derived from real-world experience.
 QW/QWE presented a unique platform -- free from the biases of commercial exploitation, and in a spirit of free and open exchange of ideas.

 Moreover, the QW/QWE forum provided many now-well-known speakers with their very first opportunities -- based mainly on the merit of their content and not on the size of their employers' budget.
 Many QW/QWE speakers/presenters have made their fortunes in the software quality arena in part because of the exposure they received at QW/QWE.

 As one of our Advisory Board Members commented, "QW/QWE provided a professional, peer-reviewed conference that was otherwise missing."
-Over those years we served over 15,000 people in the 20 events.
+Over those years we served over 15,000 people in the 20 Quality Week events we ran.

 The main focus of QW/QWE conferences was in processes and technology used to achieve quality in client-server software development projects and applications.
 These technologies have advanced so far that by 2004 it is clear that the need for enhanced quality and new technologies for achieving quality in this area of activity has diminished.
 In effect, the QW/QWE core objective of supporting achieving client-server software quality has been fulfilled!